w3c/wai-media-intro/source/accessible-media/playing.html.erb.md

 All modern Web browsers will provide default media players for embedded media when they detect the `video` or `audio` elements, and all will render timed text delivered via the `track` element.
-All browsers will automatically surface a caption toggle in the player control bar if a caption track is detected.
+Browsers will also automatically surface a caption toggle in the player control bar if a caption track is detected.
 Note that each browser will present not only a different UI, but also a different default style for captions.
 Below is an image of default caption display in Chrome,